-Please place your name and address in the upper left-hand corner of the first page.
-This will be the name and address where we will send your check.
+Please place your name, mailing and/or PayPal email address in the upper left-hand corner of the first page.
+This will be the name and address where we will send your payment.

 Feel free to send it “return receipt” so you’ll know we got it.

 Please use this same address if you have any general questions about submissions.

 Do Not Send Links: Your finished manuscript should contain the complete article in such a form that it can be copied to our clipboard and moved to our web pages in one piece.
 That is, do not send links for us to follow to any part of your production.
 If you want us to use a recipe or other non-copyrighted material from another website, write it in your manuscript.
 DO NOT send us a link to the material.

 Please send us your photos in their original, largest state, and let us reduce them to fit our needs.
 Please save your illustrations in either the .gif or .jpg formats with zero compression, if possible.

 Some writers like to embed their photos into Word files in the order and location that they’d like to see them appear in the published article.
 This is okay, but if you do this, or if you don’t, please send us the original photos in the same size as they come from your camera.
 If you’ve sent us a manuscript with your photos embedded, we’ll place them where you’d like them (subject to the physical limitations with which we have to deal).
 This allows us to produce the best-looking result.

 Remember: it is your responsibility to determine that the photographs you send us are your property.
 If you need to use photos or illustrations created by someone other than yourself, you must receive permission from the owner in writing (email is fine for this).
 If requested, we will give an 8-point credit, which can be hyperlinked to the website, Facebook page, or email address of the owner of the pictures.